sbiickert/AdventOfCode2024/README.md

 Why these languages?
 Mostly because I've got some history with them.
 At this point I've done AOC puzzles with all of them and I have a standard toolkit that I've created and tested.
 When things get tough later in the month, it's possible that I will switch languages.
 Swift has the best debugger and I know how to do parallel processing if I need to burn electrons.
 Raku is at the top of the list mostly because it represents a challenge, both because I'm least familiar with it, and because I've got the nano editor set up for it.
 I can do this challenge on the Raspberry Pi if I feel like it.

 Day 1 I did in four of the languages (not Python) just to get everything warmed up.
 Raku took the longest, but in the end I liked the solution the best.
 We'll see how the rest of the month progresses.

+## Day 6 - Surprisingly Okay

+The Raku experiment is ongoing.
+There have been issues with the language being obtuse about types in a way that Perl never does, and barfing when I tried doing parallel computing for the first time.
+But I would say that it's been successful.
+My favourite part is the feed ==> operator.
+I am trying to use functional programming patterns when I can, and using the feed operator to chain multiple actions together without intermediate variables really makes for clean code.

+Today's part 2 took 180 seconds to run on my MacBook, and I wanted to light up all the cores to trim that, but my experiments with Promises kept giving me a MoarVM panic error.
+So I think I will re-implement in Swift and use GCD instead.
+I've already got my stars.